-Many of us are finding that we owe more on our homes than they are worth and despite low interest rates, getting a remortgage is hard work.
-The amount you would spend on a new kitchen may not be repaid to you in the value of your home.
+Many of us are finding that we owe more on our homes than they are worth.
+And despite low interest rates, getting a remortgage is hard work.
+The expense of a new kitchen may not be repaid to you in the value of your home.
 Then there is the interest rates on loans these days.
 You can be looking at anywhere from 8% up to 29% depending on where you borrow the money.

 So what are your options?
-One very worthwhile idea is to simply put off the idea of a complete refit of your kitchen and change the door fronts, worktops and door handles to achieve an instant makeover – without the need of any loan at all.
+One very worthwhile idea is to simply put off the idea of a complete refit of your kitchen.
+You can simply change the door fronts, worktops and door handles to achieve an instant makeover.
 For just a few hundred pounds, you could have a brand new kitchen (at least it will look that way!)

 Replacing your kitchen doors is exactly what it says on the tin.
-You retain your original carcasses – which in most cases are in perfectly good order – you order new doors and you fit them yourself.
+You retain your original carcasses.
+In most cases are in perfectly good order.
+You order new doors and you fit them yourself.
 You can choose any design, finish, colour or material you wish and even get a worktop and handles to match.

 - Design fees – this may be included in the price of the kitchen but will add to the overall cost.
 “Free” design is never really free.